KellerJordan/modded-nanogpt/README.md

 This implies that you could train ESM2-150 (batch size 2 million tokens for 500,000 steps) in 129 hours for $3091 (lambda 8xH100 6/30/2025) - assuming no improvements to model architecture, any training associated algorithms, or datasets.

-Clearly, data connects and read/write speeds are still a major bottleneck (looking at the GH200 domination).
+Clearly, memory and disk read/write speeds are still a major bottleneck on some HPC systems (looking at the GH200 domination).
+Perhaps enhancements to the dataloading and prefetching can reduce this further.

 <details>
-<summary>Previous Speed runnning ESM2 repo readme with preliminary results</summary>
+<summary>Preliminary SpeedrunnningESM2 repo readme with early results</summary>
 # Replicating ESM2 at the speed of sound
 This repo is an open-source collaboration to reproduce ESM2 models with the same or less parameters in as little time as possible, inspired by the fantastic [modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt) repo.
 Mostly interested in 8xH100 or 1xH200 runs which are currently available through many vendors.